Stream Module#

 processes.
 This currently works only on Linux 3.9+, DragonFly BSD, and

-FreeBSD 12+.so_keepalive=on
+FreeBSD 12+.multipath

 | off

-| [keepidle]:[keepintvl]:[keepcnt]
+| [keepidle]:[keepintvl]:[keepcnt]''

 on